katlund/BlockStab/README.md

 ## What is new in this version

 * [x] [Mixed precision implementations](#mixed-precision)
-* [x] Additional low-sync versions of BCGSI+, which help demonstrate finer-grained stability properties
+* [x] Additional low-sync versions of BCGSI+, which help demonstrate finer-grained stability properties; in particular, `_f` versions that reorthogonalize the first block basis vector for extra stability.
 * [x] A Cholesky switch, allowing for users to specify which Cholesky subroutine to use
 * [x] `RunKappaPlot`(#new-test-driver): a unified, streamlined test engine that avoids redundant runs of skeleton-muscle combinations, simplifies syntax via an options struct, improves display of figure outputs, allows for toggling how and whether figures are saved, and allows for automatic TeX report generation.